samiboujema/MyBill-Financial-expenses-tracker-Python-Flask-API-use-of-Jinja2-and-SQLAlchemy/README.md

 Financial Tracker:

 A CRUD web application developed using Flask, SQLAlchemy, HTML, Jinja2, and CSS for managing and tracking personal finances.
-This project is designed to explore backend development concepts and create a functional financial tracking tool.
+I made this software to explore backend development concepts and create a functional financial tracking tool.

 Project Overview: